School of Physics and Astronomy

 University of Birmingham

-Bill Chaplin is currently head of the Solar & Stellar Physics research group and Deputy Head of the School of Physics and Astronomy at Birmingham.
+Bill Chaplin is Head of School and head of the Solar & Stellar Physics Research group at the School of Physics and Astronomy at Birmingham.
 His research is focused on using observations of the natural oscillations of the Sun (helioseismology) and other stars (asteroseismology) to further our understanding of stellar evolution theory, the solar cycle and stellar variability more generally; and to use asteroseismology to characterise the Sun-like and red-giant hosts of newly discovered exoplanet systems.
-He is co-author on over 320 refereed research papers in scientific journals (with an H-index of 82).
+He is co-author on over 350 refereed papers in academic journals and has an H-index of 89.

 He is also the author and co-author of two books, one on helioseismology and one on asteroseismology.
 He is actively engaged in promoting solar and stellar research in both national and international media, and is overseeing a programme of engagement in the arts-science domain involving artists with a variety of different practices, titled PHYARTUoB.